 Backup

 A backup is a separate copy of your data that can be restored if the original is lost, damaged, or compromised.
 Backups are often the last line of defense against ransomware, hardware failure, or accidental deletion.
+The most reliable approach follows the 3-2-1 rule: three copies of your data, on two different types of storage, with one stored offsite or in the cloud.

 Together, these concepts explain why cybersecurity is not just about tools, but about awareness, habits, and preparation.